Dr Kevin Credit

 I study these topics mostly using quantitative, data-driven approaches because I believe that “data is power,” and although all policy decisions inherently occur in a political framework (and structural political change is certainly a prerequisite for solving these complex problems), quantitative data and statistical analysis – when properly applied and understood – can provide powerful evidence in favour of particular policies that can foster beneficial change in the world.
 To make change, we always need to know the empirical situation: the drivers, consequences, and outcomes of urban spatial structure and planning policies.
 And as the data and methods used to characterise the empirical situation become more complex, we need to likewise sharpen our understanding and interpretation of these data and methods, which includes understanding how spatial ways of thinking and explicitly spatial methodological approaches can be used to analyse large datasets and can be better integrated into conventional statistical and newer machine learning methods.

-Follow me on Twitter @KevinCredit for periodic research updates, and check out my profiles on Planetizen (where I teach courses on location optimisation), Google Scholar, ResearchGate, and LinkedIn.
-I will also be filming two spatial data visualisation tutorials (choropleth mapping and flow mapping) for an upcoming video series from SAGE Research Methods in spring 2021, so check those out as well!
+Follow me on Twitter @KevinCredit for periodic research updates, and check out my profiles on Planetizen (where I have taught courses on location optimisation), Google Scholar, ResearchGate, and LinkedIn.

 Research Interests